Sharon Block was the Principal Deputy Assistant Secretary for Policy at the U.S. Department of Labor and Senior Counselor to the Secretary of Labor.

 Erling Barth is Research Director at the Institute for Social Research in Oslo and adjunct Professor at the Department of Economics, University of Oslo.
 His PhD is from the Department of Economics at the University of Oslo.
 He is currently visiting the Labor and Worklife Program at Harvard and NBER for the academic year 2008 to 2009....
 Read more about Erling Barth

 Larry W. Beeferman received a juris doctorate from Harvard Law School and a doctorate in applied physics from Harvard University.
-He joined the Labor and Worklife Program at Harvard Law School in 2004 to help establish the Pensions and Capital Stewardship Project, which he now heads....
+He joined the Labor and Worklife Program at Harvard Law School in 2004 to help establish the Pensions and Capital Stewardship Project....
 Read more about Larry Beeferman

 Aaron Bernstein co-founded the Pensions and Capital Stewardship Project’s Investor Initiative in 2008 to help pension funds and other investors analyze the long-term investment risks of social factors such as labor and human rights and human capital....
 Read more about Aaron Bernstein